 - Point of Sale: 16% CAGR (Compound Annual Growth Rate)

-Argentina leads the region in e-commerce payments with digital wallets – almost double the transactions of Brazil; and cash is the most used method at points of sale.
-In the last year, 31% of e-commerce transactions were made through this means in Argentina.
-In Brazil, the number is 16%
+Argentina leads the region in e-commerce payments with digital wallets – nearly twice as many transactions as Brazil; and cash is the most used method at points of sale.
+In the last year, 31% of e-commerce transactions were carried out through this method in Argentina.
+In Brazil, the number is 16%.

-Chile has one of the lowest rates of unbanked individuals in Latin America, with the World Bank reporting that 87% of surveyed Chilean consumers (2021) had some type of financial account.
-This strong financial inclusion helps to differentiate the country in the use of debit cards – today, the main online payment method (31%) and at POS (37%)
+Chile has one of the lowest unbanked rates in Latin America, with the World Bank reporting that 87% of surveyed Chilean consumers (2021) had some type of financial account.
+This strong financial inclusion helps differentiate the country in the use of debit cards – today, the main online payment method (31%) and in point-of-sale transactions (37%).

-In Mexico, the growth forecast of A2A, of 19% CAGR from 2023-27, I would see the participation of this payment method increase from 6% to 8% of online spending, depending on the consumer's choice in a historically very stable market
+In Mexico, A2A growth forecast at 19% CAGR from 2023-27 would see the share of this payment method increase from 6% to 8% of online spending, depending on consumer choice in a historically very stable market.

-· Em março/2023, Banxico launched DiMo (Mobile Money), an A2A service that works in SPEI, the real-time gross settlement system of Mexico.
-DiMo has an enhanced user experience and, although the participation of banks is not mandatory, the main banks and financial service providers in the country seem excited about the new scheme.
-While CoDi used QR codes, DiMo is based on phone numbers
+In March 2023, Banxico launched DiMo (Dinero Móvil), an A2A service that operates on SPEI, Mexico's real-time gross settlement system.
+DiMo has an improved user experience, and although bank participation is not mandatory, the country's main banks and financial service providers seem enthusiastic about the new scheme.
+While CoDi used QR codes, DiMo is based on phone numbers.

 Global – Highlights

-Digital wallets lead e-commerce in Europe overall, and in five markets (Denmark, Germany, Italy, Spain and the United Kingdom.
-Representing 30% of the value transacted in e-commerce in 2023, should grow 17% CAGR by 2027, when they will represent about 40% of the value of e-commerce
+Digital wallets lead e-commerce in Europe overall, and in five markets (Denmark, Germany, Italy, Spain, and the United Kingdom).
+Representing 30% of the transaction value in e-commerce in 2023, they are expected to grow by 17% CAGR until 2027, when they will account for approximately 40% of the e-commerce value.

-Debit cards are overwhelmingly preferred by Europeans at the point of sale and account for 41% of the transaction value at POS across Europe in 2023 – more than 2,7 trillion dollars (almost double the share of credit cards, 21%)
+Debit cards are overwhelmingly preferred by Europeans at POS and will account for 41% of the value transacted at POS across Europe in 2023 – over $2.7 trillion (almost double the share of credit cards at 21%).